 - Massage, Ultrasound, Physical Therapy, Chiropractic services (and ice baths!)

-The best marathoners in the world spend most of their miles at or exceed their goal marathon race pace and run slower than your grandmother (love you grandma!) on their easy days.
+The best marathoners in the world spend most of their miles at or below their goal marathon race pace.
+They jog on recovery days.